KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 However, attributes like *last contact* in the system's base audience could be date fields, and it should be possible to create a condition based on such a field.

-The Audlang-convention increases readability and avoids ambiguity when writing expressions.
+The Audlang-convention for date increases readability and avoids ambiguity when writing expressions.

 [:arrow_right: §2.3 Date Values](#23-date-values)